jjangsangy/py-translate/docs/usage.rst

 -----
 :samp:`translate [-h] [-V] [{source}] {dest}`

-GTranslate is a CLI Tool for Google Translate written in Python!
+py-translate is a CLI Tool for Google Translate written in Python!

 positional arguments::